balakethelock/SuperWoW/README.md

 # Documentation
 https://github.com/balakethelock/SuperWoW/wiki

+# Troubleshooting

+- VanillaFixes fails to start with SuperWoW (Windows)

+    1) Go to Control Panel > System and Security > System > Advanced system settings.
+Under Performance, click Settings, then the Data Execution Prevention tab.

+    2) Select Turn on DEP for all programs and services except those I select, and add WoW.exe to the list.
+(Remember to remove this later if it doesn’t help you.)

+    Thanks to Orfc for figuring this out.

 # Copyright © 2024 Balake.
 All rights reserved.

 This program is licensed for personal use only.
 Commercial